 Free the Pill: Moving oral contraceptives (OCs) over the counter (OTC) in the US

-We are partnering with HRA Pharma to conduct the research needed and submit an application to the United States Food and Drug Administration to make a birth control pill available OTC.
+The working group is partnering with HRA Pharma to conduct the necessary research to submit an application to the US Food and Drug Administration to make a birth control pill available OTC.
 Once submitted, an application can take three to five years until, if successful, the product is available without a prescription.

 Free the Pill is our multi-year campaign to educate, engage, and build support for OCs OTC in the United States.
 As part of this work, the campaign collaborates with Advocates for Youth to center the voices and leadership of young people and support them in demanding equal access to future OTC birth control pills.

 - Supporting and conducting research to inform OCs OTC efforts

 - Working with our partners to push for both public and private insurance coverage of OTC contraception without a prescription